If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 However, you want to be careful about “creativity” so that your podcast will still make sense while providing value to your listeners.

-If you are fusing different formats, make sure the entire episode is cohesive and won’t leave your audience confused.
+If you are fusing different formats, ensure the entire episode is cohesive and won’t confuse your audience.

 For example, you may want to split an episode of a panel show into different segments where the main host will carry on a solo or monologue for a while before tying back to the panel.